apache/maven-site/content/markdown/project-roles.md

 The Apache Foundation currently does not have a policy requiring projects to cross-promote.
-For example Subversion is an Apache project, yet projects are free to choose from Subversion and GIT (a non-Apache project) for source control.
+For example Subversion is an Apache project, yet projects are free to choose from Subversion and Git (a non-Apache project) for source control.

 When considering integration of technologies within Maven, there is